 Quantitative classification of rock masses has many advantages.
 It provides a basis for understanding characteristics of different groups.
 It also provides a common basis for communication besides yielding quantitative data for designs for feasibility studies of project.
 This is the reason why quantitative classifications have become very popular all over the world.

-This standard (Part 3) covers the procedures for obtaining the value of slope mass rating (SMR) for preliminary assessment of the stability of rock slopes.
+This standard covers the procedures for obtaining the value of slope mass rating (SMR) for preliminary assessment of the stability of rock slopes.
 The approach is based on modification of RMR system using adjustment factors related to discontinuity orientation with reference to slope as well as failure mode and slope excavation methods.
 Slope mass rating (SMR) is a measure of degree of stability of rock slopes.
 The determination of slope mass rating is very easy and yet reliable.
 This method is recommended for landslide hazard zonation for feasibility studies in the hilly areas where rock is exposed.

 Slope mass rating takes into account orientation of joints, seepage forces, fracture spacing, degree of weathering and method of excavation.
 It also considers mode of failures; for example, planar slide, wedge slide and toppling failure.
 Detailed study of rock slopes is needed, if SMR is found to be less than 60 or slope appears to be in distress.